DonavanMartin/jsoncrack.com/README.md

 >
 > **🖥️ Electron Desktop App Support**
 > - Run JSON Crack as a standalone desktop app on macOS, Windows, and Linux
+> - Optimized with lazy loading and ASAR compression
+> - Works offline - no internet connection required
 >
 > **🔄 Collapse/Expand Functionality for Graph Nodes**
 > - Circular +/- toggle buttons on rows with nested children (objects/arrays)